 Regarding the interannual and interdecadal variations in TC tracks, Kim et al. (2005) examined the variation in TC tracks in summertime (July-September) over WNP by analyzing the TC passage frequency with empirical orthogonal function (EOF) analysis method.
-They identified three leading modes.
-Two tropical modes represented the long term trend and the relationship with ENSO and the other mode oscillated between south of Korea and southeast of Japan with an interannual time scales (so-called East Asia dipole pattern (EADP)).
+Thev identified three leading modes.
+Two tropical modes represented the long term trend and the relationship with ENSO, while the other mode oscillated between south of Korea and southeast of Japan with interannual time scales (so-called East Asia Dipole Pattern (EADP)).
 Liu and Chan (2008) also studied the TC occurrence pattern over WNP and found a significant interdecadal variation.